Acellera/htmd/doc/source/explanation/adaptive-sampling.md

 Exploring conformational space with brute-force MD wastes simulation time on regions you've already sampled.
 Adaptive sampling addresses this by running simulations in **sequential batches called epochs**, using the data from previous epochs to decide where the next epoch should start.
 The selection logic favors **under-sampled conformational regions**, which is what lets adaptive runs cross energetic barriers and reach the configurations that brute force can take orders of magnitude longer to find.

-The mechanism: after each epoch HTMD discretises the conformational space sampled so far with a Markov state model, and samples the next epoch's starting frames from a distribution related to the population of each metastable state.
+After each epoch HTMD discretises the conformational space sampled so far with a Markov state model, and samples the next epoch's starting frames from a distribution related to the population of each metastable state.
 Rare states get over-weighted; well-sampled ones get under-weighted.

 The two papers below set out the algorithm and its first applications: